Health and Safety during Covid-19 – Clients

 - Glo has a revised cancellation policy

-- Glo is arranging 10 minute breaks between each client to allow for the treatment room/equipment to be cleaned and room to be aired as a result treatments will be a little shorter than usual.
+- Glo is arranging 5 minute breaks between clients who are not from the same household to allow for the treatment room/equipment to be cleaned and room to be aired as a result treatments will be a little shorter than usual.

 - Glo has revised Business Terms and Conditions which now incorporate Covid-19 health and safety protocols for both the client and therapists.

-- To complete Glo’s Covid-19 consent form for all clients receiving treatment/s
+- To complete Glo’s Client Health Consultation form for all clients receiving treatment/s

 - To call or text the therapist 24 hrs before the booking confirming that any client receiving treatments has not developed any Covid-19 symptoms since completion of the consent form.